Motril: Agriculture

-Motril and the villages of its municipality: Carchuna, Calahonda, Castel de Ferro ... live on the crops in the greenhouse.
-On the one hand, we have crops in the greenhouse, the more important are the tomatoes and the cucumbers.
-And on the other hand, in more reduced proportion crops such as custard apple, beans and peas.
+The potato was also a significant crop.
+Situated on the south coast of Andalusia, Motril grows crops like avocado, custard apple, guava, mango, and banana, as well as greenhouse cultivation.
+Motril and the villages of its municipality, Carchuna, Calahonda, Castel de Ferro and others, live off of crops grown in greenhouses.
+Of these crops grown in greenhouses, tomatoes and cucumbers are the most significant although others such as custard apples, beans and peas are also grown.

 Industry

-Its geographical position makes it a commercial and industrial center.
-One of the essential industries in Motril, besides greenhouse agriculture, is the paper mill that gives 400 jobs and produces around 250 tons of paper per year.
-"The Port of Motril" is a commercial and fishing port.
+Motril's geographical location makes it a commercial and industrial center.
+One of the essential industries in Motril besides greenhouse agriculture is the paper mill, which provides 400 jobs and produces around 250 tons of paper per year.
+The Port of Motril is both a commercial and fishing port.

 Climate

 The climate in Motril is determined by two important geographic factors: